PoisotLab/ms_betacov_mapping/README.md

 shifting climates and exchange viruses with other species, creating a hotspot of cross-species transmission unique to the region [@Carlson2022CliCha].

-[Tim tinker with para about conservation] There are several factors that drive changes in the diversity of bats [@Alves2018GeoVar], but human activities' effects on the ecosystem (like modifications of land use) could significantly decrease it.
-Therefore, it can be suggested that changes in the diversity of betacoronaviruses in bats are linked to their biogeographic variation, and human population density and other anthropogenic factors are decisive moderators for its implications in public health.
-With the increase of contact between humans and potential hosts, we also increase the risk of emergence of novel diseases [@Johnson2020GloShi], as previous studies on RNA viruses suggest the importance of host phylogeography at the time of virus dispersal [@Gryseels2017WheVir].
-One of these scenarios where interaction between bats and humans can occur can be seed dispersal in tropical agroecosystems.
-It opens the discussion of whether the fruits thrown by bats not only disperse seeds but could also be a source of indirect interaction between viruses of bat origin and humans [@Deshpande2022ForFru].
-This represents a challenge for conservation strategies and disease ecology since some areas can haveboth potential for the acquisition of zoonotic viruses and bat-human interactions; in particular, the challenge lies in the fact that actual exposure must then be quantified accounting for several transmission scenarios, including both direct and indirect bat - human interaction.
+The diversity and diversification potential of bats responds to anthropogenic factors others than shifting climates [@Alves2018GeoVar].
+Land use changes could significantly decrease bat suitability, notably through effects on diet and availability of habitats [@Treitler2016EffLoc].
+As our results establish that the diversification of bats betacoronaviruses happens on top of processes affecting hosts, biogeographic variation in human population density and anthropogenic disturbances may feed into co-evolutionary dynamics.
+Increase in humans-hosts contacts also increase the risk of emergence of novel diseases [@Johnson2020GloShi], so does the changes in landscape connectivity at local/regional scales [@Gryseels2017WheVir].
+This represents a challenge for both conservation strategies and disease ecology: some areas can a high emergence risk and more potential for the acquisition of zoonotic viruses through bat-human encounters [@Amman2011InvRol].
+In particular, the challenge ahead lies in the need to quantify actual exposure (and risk)  accounting for several transmission scenarios, including both direct and indirect bat - human interactions, and feeding back into the provision of ecosystem services by bats.

 **Acknowledgements**: We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,